-Liability pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of actuaries is engaged to provide the Council with expert advice about the assumptions to be applied. changes in individual assumptions, as provided by the actuary, can be measured.
-For instance: A 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of 10% or £20.029m.
-A 1 year increase in life expectancy would increase the Employer's Defined Benefit Obligation by around 3-5%.
+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.

+The effects on the net pension's liability of changes in individual assumptions, as provided by the actuary, can be measured.
+For instance:

+- A 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of 10% or £20.029m. - A 1 year increase in life expectancy would increase the Employer's Defined Benefit Obligation by around 3-5%.

 A 0.5% increase in the salary increase rate would result in an increase in pension liability of 1% or £1.811m.
 A 0.5% increase in the pension increase rate would result in an increase in pension liability of 9% or £18.059m.
 Sundry Debt Arrears The Bad Debt Provision (BDP), also known as Debtor Impairment, calculation is based on the current aged debt profile, past payment behaviour and past write off activity.
 At 31 March 2020 the Council has a net debtor's balance of £26.422m.
 Each debt type has an independent BDP rate determined by previous debt activity.
 If only Sundry Debtor debt is considered, increasing the BDP by 10% would have an additional £0.041m impact on revenue.
 However, to achieve such an increase in the BDP, the actual debt would have to increase by £0.489m Sundry Creditors (Housing Benefits) During the year the Council pays Housing Benefits to local residents who are entitled to receive it; these payments are reimbursed by Central Government subsidy.
 The Subsidy reimbursement relates to amounts paid on or before 31 March, however, accruals have been made to reflect the period that the payments actually cover.
 The Housing Benefit payments made by the Council are on one of the two following bases: i.
 4-week in arrears, or ii.
 2-weeks in arrears/2-weeks in advance.
 The amount of Housing Benefit in payment at any given time is dependent on the number of claims made at that time, which is itself affected by both local and national economic conditions.
 Consequently it is difficult to provide a meaningful sensitivity analysis.
 Provision for Rateable Value Appeals Appeals against rateable value are at the discretion of non-domestic ratepayers with the outcome ultimately determined by the Valuation Office and are not within the Council's control.
 The provision is based upon the latest list of outstanding rating list proposals provided by the Valuation Office Agency.
 It is an estimate based on changes in comparable hereditaments, market trends and other valuation issues, including the potential for certain proposals to be withdrawn.
-The estimate includes and h includ the ef liabilit up of calcul als and proposals in respect of live istoric Rating List entries.
-It does not le any allowance or adjustment for ffects of transition or for changes in ty.
-The estimated provision is made the estimated outcome of appeals lated by a weighted average of the ic outcomes.
-It should be noted that the in well a calcul npact on the Council of appeals, as so other NDR, is limited by Safety Net lation (the calculation of which is d by regulation). would of w % variation in the estimated provision I be £0.485m for the Collection Fund Thich £0.194m which would be Lutable to the General Fund.
+The estimate includes appeals and proposals in respect of live and historic Rating List entries.
+It does not include any allowance or adjustment for the effects of transition or for changes in liability.
+The estimated provision is made up of the estimated outcome of appeals calculated by a weighted average of the historic outcomes.
+It should be noted that the impact on the Council of appeals, as well as other NDR, is limited by Safety Net calculation (the calculation of which is limited by regulation).
+A 10% variation in the estimated provision would be £0.485m for the Collection Fund of which £0.194m which would be attributable to the General Fund.